Table of Contents:

 1. In the Assistant Tab, click "Ask" to ask Spellbook anything related to your document or to quickly create verbiage.

-2. Enter your prompt in the text box.
+3. Enter your prompt into the textbox.

-5. Once you're happy with the prompt, click the blue arrow to run the ask.
+7. Once you're happy with the prompt, click the blue arrow to run the ask.

-8. If you'd like to save the prompt for later, you can click on the bookmark icon next to your prompt.
+9. If you'd like to save the prompt for later, you can click on the bookmark icon next to your prompt.

-9. To access your saved prompts, go back to the ask tab and click on the bookmark icon underneath the text box.
+10. To access your saved prompts, go back to the ask tab and click on the bookmark icon underneath the text box.

 Have questions?
 Reach out to Spellbook's Support at Success@spellbook.legal